Skip to main content

 Día del Caballo — Thursday

-Thursday of the feria is officially dedicated to the horse.
-An official dressage competition and stallion presentation is held in the morning, bringing together the finest breeders from Andalusia.
-Judges assess the horses' conformation, movement, obedience, and elegance.
+Thursday is officially dedicated to the horse.
+A dressage competition and stallion presentation runs in the morning, drawing the finest breeders from Andalusia.
+Judges assess conformation, movement, obedience, elegance.
+A connoisseur's atmosphere — technical discussions between aficionados, trophy presentations at close.
+If you love horses, this is a privileged moment.

 What to wear at the feria